dinooo13/fmeyer.dev-content/page/about/index.en.md

 ## Hey there! 👋🏼

 My name is Fabian Meyer and I am a passionate software developer.
-Ich love working in a team and I always try to give everything for my team and my project alike.
+I love working in a team and I always try to give everything for my team and my project alike.
 I want to motivate others to do the same, thats why I made this website.
 Software development is my passion and I'd like to dive deep into my favorite topics and share the best bits with other people.

 ## Where have I worked? 🏢